Para ver esta página en español, haga clic aquí

 McKenzie Jones [EN] she/her/hers

-McKenzie is a founding member of the Aurora Pocket Neighborhood Cooperative, a co-owned, urban, intentional community that she still calls home.
+is a founding member of the Aurora Pocket Neighborhood Cooperative, a co-owned, urban, intentional community that she still calls home.
 She has steered radical organizations such as the Center for Sustainability in State College, PA and Ithaca Biodiesel Cooperative in Ithaca, NY.
-McKenzie is a member owner of CoLab Cooperative and runs The Worker Place, a nonprofit incubating worker-owned cooperatives.
+McKenzie was a member owner of CoLab Cooperative and runs The Worker Place, a nonprofit incubating worker-owned cooperatives.
+She also is a member owner of Tribeworks and Obran Cooperative.
 She believes in worker ownership as a pathway out of oppressive economics toward a just working environment for all!

 -